Published: September 13, 2022

 def secret_key_gen():

-'''A helper function provided to generate a 32-character base32 secret, compatible with Google Authenticator and other OTP apps:'''
+"""Generate a 32-character base32 secret, compatible with Google Authenticator

 return pyotp.random_base32()